 Deck Length and Width:

 The deck is called a piece of wood, Bamboo, or some other materials where you can stand firmly and balance yourself.
-For beginners, we recommend having a 42 inches long deck and 10 inches wide deck.
+There are many important things that matter on quality of deck such as, weight-bearing ability, riding style, etc. For beginners, we recommend having a 42 inches long deck and 10 inches wide deck.
 You will find some decks with a length above 42″, which are also acceptable and suitable for beginner riders.

 Wheels and Trucks:

-Two major types of wheels are used under the longboard deck, soft and hard.
+Two major accessories, wheels and trucks are attached below the longboard deck.
+Soft and hard are the two major types that are available in wheels.
 If you are about to buy your first-ever board, make sure to have harder wheels as they grasp the ground very well.
 However, stiff rollers generate less speed than the softer ones but are highly recommended for newcomers.

 Trucks make your rides more responsive and allow you to make sharper turns under critical situations.
 For the trucks, make sure to have a sturdy material, and they take turns very quickly to benefit the new riders.